Professor of Medicine

 Chelsey Forbess Smith, MD.

-Dr. Forbess -Smith has moved to Cedars Sinai Rheumatology, Los Angeles, where she continues her studies of maternal-fetal medicine in rheumatic diseases.
-Dr. Smith will be joining UCSD Faculty in August 2019.
+Dr. Forbess -Smith moved to Cedars Sinai Rheumatology, Los Angeles, where she continued her studies of maternal-fetal medicine in rheumatic diseases.
+Dr. Forbess Smith joined UCSD Faculty in August 2019.

 Angel Mei Bottini, PhD.